eggdropsoap/bw-compendium-fvtt/README.md

 This particular version is a fork of the initial work by [PauloDeTiege](https://github.com/PauloDeTiege) and [A554551N](https://github.com/A554551N).

+Requires a copy of *The Burning Wheel* rulebook, which can be purchased from [Burning Wheel HQ](https://www.burningwheel.com).

 ## Installation

 Install manually from within Foundry VTT with this manifest URL: